smart-data-models/dataModel.Environment/ElectroMagneticObserved/doc/spec.md

         model: https://schema.org/DateTime
         type: Property
     dateObservedTo:
       description: 'Observation period: End date and time in an ISO8601 UTC format.
-The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.'
+The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted'
       format: date-time
       type: string
       x-ngsi: